pcmathias/MSACL-intermediate-R-course/README.md

 1. Download this github repository as a zip file and install it on your computer (e.g. C:\Users\jdoe\Desktop\msacl2018).
 1. You can refer to this website and copy and paste content as the course goes long.
 1. In the event that there are issues with downloading files, we will have a local copy of the course repository that we can share.
+1. We have set up a web-based RStudio instance through RStudio Cloud that has the course content pre-loaded.
+However, we do want attendees to be comfortable with running RStudio locally so will reserve the use of RStudio Cloud for those with installation issues.

 <!---
 ## Course content